thq12345/pollmaster/README.md

 ## Project Objective

+This branch is the branch for final project,
+For project 3, checkout the main branch

 <br>The objective is to build platform for people to create and to participate in polls<br/>
 <br>This should be a React application.<br/>